jonrahoi/niftyColors/readme.md

 if you have a different idea that won't work in the browser at all, let's chat.

+## The Challenge

+Write a function that takes in a color and returns what "parent" color it's a shade of.

 ## to use this repo

-1. Duplicate `jon.js` and place your algo inside.
+1. Duplicate `jon.js`, rename, and place your algo inside.
+2. add a reference to it in `index.html` and `tests.html` (grep for `jon.js` and it will be obvious)
-2. If you have node installed, you can run the following commands in the cloned directory: `npm install` and `npm start`.
+3. If you have node installed, you can run the following commands in the cloned directory: `npm install` and `npm start`.
-3. the pages will be served on `http://localhost:1337`
+4. the pages will be served on `http://localhost:1337`
-4. alternatively you can serve the files however you want; node is not required.
+5. alternatively you can serve the files however you want; node is not required.

 there are two pages - the main one, which tests one random color per click, and: